 I was always worried about what being alone all of the time would do to me as a lone worker in my house all day.
-When reading up on the options I found out about Signature Works who have office space in Liverpool which can be anything to Hot Desks to work as an individual but it still allows you to be around others, giving you that social interaction or there are even offices to rent in Liverpool. and despite Liverpool being quite far away from me, this did get me looking into other options close by, and just like Liverpool, most cities offer a similar deal.
 I know Manchester which is not that far away from myself offers up Hot Desks which to work for a few weeks/months to be away from working at home would be ideal.
-Like Signature Works they offer networking and training events which can be hugely beneficial to your business.
+Like Signature Works they offer networking and training events that can be hugely beneficial to your business.
 You can also use their office spaces for your own meetings which can be great when meeting clients.
 Plus water and beer on tap, doesn’t sound too bad right?

 Being a freelancer I’ve learnt a lot about my own skill set, I’ve developed skills I didn’t even know I had until I was put to the test of using them.
 I’ve taught myself how to file a tax return, what expenses are and how to keep organised when it comes to my income.
 I’ve also found out my photography skills are improving with every single picture I take.
 You learn to be proud of the content you create and love getting your name out there.
 When I first started it was a bit like ‘my thing’ and the idea of anyone I knew in real life reading it made me want to die a little inside, I was so embarrassed.
 Now, I stand by my own work like no end and I am not afraid to shout about it.